 EMBL strengthens collaborations in the French academic landscape

-The MoU was facilitated by EMBL’s strong ongoing collaboration with IBENS and Collège de France, as well as the common goal of advancing science and disseminating knowledge in several fields for the benefit of society.
+The MoU was facilitated by EMBL’s strong and ongoing collaboration with ENS-PSL and Collège de France, as well as their common goal to advance science and disseminate knowledge in several fields for the benefit of society.

 This agreement expands on a previous MoU that was formalised in 2018 between EMBL and Collège de France.